You see, Forex trading is an endeavor that rewards the long-term business builders at the expense of the short-term opportunity seekers.

 Trading Strategy Distribution

-12 - 24 months later, if you've done everything properly, people from all over the world will be looking to grow their capital with you.
+18 - 24 months later, if you've done everything properly, people from all over the world will be looking to grow their capital with you.
 Depending on your preferences, you now will choose to offer your trading services in various ways.
 You can charge a performance fee, a fixed monthly fee, or some combination of both.
-This is when you will begin reaping the rewards of your work, and generate a growing asset/income from two sources: capital gains and trading fees.
+This is when you begin reaping the rewards of your work, and generate a growing asset/income from two sources: capital gains and trading fees.

 Investors & Customers